Extensions, STEM Guides and More!

 - Programming Blocks

-And don’t forget our teaching materials and curriculum guides!
+And don’t forget our teaching materials and STEM curriculum guides for early educators!

 KIBO has 3 different sensors to make KIBO come alive with “feeling”